Kartik-yo/Cloud-Infrastructure-automation/README.md

 - **Docker**: Utilized for containerizing applications to ensure consistent environments across different stages of development and deployment.

-## Project Duration

-The development and implementation of this project spanned approximately [insert duration], encompassing planning, execution, and testing phases.

 ## Cloud Infrastructure Automation